ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Seller Product not avaliable if avaliabity from date is current date.
 	.
 Heading layout direction in Seller order view.
 	.
 PAYFORT Payment gateway payment failure.
+	.
+027451 - Sorting issue resolved on product listing
+	.
+027452- Product sorting based on default sort by option and filters based on products for category and shop page.